SparkDEX (SPRK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SparkDEX Historical Price

-According to the latest data gathered on SparkDEX live price page, the current price of SparkDEX is 0.024366USD.
+According to the latest data gathered on SparkDEX live price page, the current price of SparkDEX is 0.023733USD.
 The circulating supply of SparkDEX(SPRK) is

 In the past 24 hours, SparkDEX has shown a price movement of